Rebuilding Trust with Food After a Cancer Diagnosis

 The question is not whether you can have it.
 You absolutely can.

-The real question - in terms of reassurance - is the pattern it sits within.
+The real question, in terms of reassurance, is the pattern it sits within.

 An occasional slice of cake shared with a friend, where your shoulders drop and you laugh, is not a threat.

+It doesn’t unravel your progress.
 It fits comfortably within a steady, supportive pattern.

 We are shaping your average week, not proving yourself through perfect days.